First Aid training for students

 Student training will be delivered in a variety of ways starting on 5th February with the Sixth Form as part of their enrichment program.
-Training will then be introduced across the College to ensure that students have the opportunity to learn these skills is a variety of ways.
-Some training will be provided during lessons, such as GCSE PE, Health and Social Care and COPE but students will also have the opportunity to attend specific courses after College with their friends.
+Training will then be introduced across the School to ensure that students have the opportunity to learn these skills is a variety of ways.
+Some training will be provided during lessons, such as GCSE PE, Health and Social Care and COPE but students will also have the opportunity to attend specific courses after School with their friends.
 Letters will be sent home inviting students to join a group after Easter.

 We hope that parents and carers will support this initiative by encouraging students to take part and learn some valuable skills that may enable them to save a life in the future.